 Students are required to complete the Self Evaluation Examination (SEE) offered by the NBCRNA in their senior year.
 Students are not granted extra time off to take the SEE examination.
-The list of students to take the SEE is provided to NBCRNA following the January monthly meeting (CAC).
+The list of students to take the SEE is provided to NBCRNA after the Fall term of year three.
 Students then visit NBCRNA to complete the registration process.
-Students must take the SEE during the month of February of their final year and must attain a minimum score as set by the Program Director.
-Students who do not meet the minimum must repeat the SEE up to two more times.
-The first repeat must be taken during April or May.
-A third attempt, if needed must be taken two months after the second attempt (June or July).
-Retakes (if required) must be complete to graduate.
+Students must take the SEE by the end of February of their final year and must attain a minimum score as set by the Program Director.
+Students who do not meet the minimum must repeat the SEE up to three more times.
+The first repeat must be taken two months later to encourage further preparation.
+A third or fourth attempt, if needed must be taken at least one month after the previous attempt.
+Attainment of the set minimum score or all retakes (if required) must be completed to graduate.
 These requirements are also applied in the syllabus of ANE 7110 Pathophysiology Review.
 A day will be deducted from the allotted time of any student who does not complete the SEE examination by the due date.
-A second day will be deducted if these results are not on file by 30 days after the deadline.
+A second day will be deducted if these results are not on file 30 days after the deadline.
+A third day will be deducted if these results are not on file by sixty days after the deadline.
 It is the student's responsibility to submit a copy of their results by the deadlines, if the program is unable to obtain a report directly from NBCRNA.